 top of page

-Uncommon Media (December 2018, updated June 2022)
+Uncommon Media (December 2018, updated June 2022, July 2024)

-As I was developing the operations concept for my audio conversion business, I envisioned addressing media that historically had been in the mainstream: 78s, 45 and 33 1/3 rpm microgroove records, and Compact Cassettes (the formal name for what is generally referred to simply as “cassette”).
+As I was developing the operations concept for my audio conversion business, I envisioned addressing media that historically had been in the mainstream: 78s, 45 and 33 1/3 rpm microgroove records, and Compact Cassettes (the formal name for what is generally referred to as “cassette”).
 I added reel-to-reel tapes simply because I had a tape deck.
 With these media in mind, I purchased, upgraded, or reconditioned equipment to handle these needs.

 While most of my projects have been what I expected, customers sometimes surprise me with recordings on media I hadn’t planned on.
 These are presented below, and I will update this article as I encounter more uncommon sources.